The problem with yeast. Too much diagnosis. Too little data. by Lakeshore Medical Breastfeeding Medicine Clinic

 So, a little on yeast.
 The typical symptoms described for yeast are redness, itching and burning of the nipples and shooting pain in the breast.
 The diagnosis is made by looking at the nipple and correlating it with symptoms.
 No culture is done and if it was, it's probably useless.
 Lactoferrin in human milk makes culturing yeast from milk very difficult unless the right technique is used.
 And you have to culture nipples very carefully and interpret the results carefully.
 Many studies have shown that women with no nipple pain will often grow yeast on a skin culture.
 It also doesn't "invade" tissues; in normal people it stays on the surface of tissues.
 That's why the diagnosis of "ductal yeast" has never made sense to me.
 The yeast would have to invade to cause that pain.
 Dr. Hale's study (below) calls into very serious question whether ductal yeast exists.

 In terms of treatment, there are no ("gold-standard" )randomized controlled trials.
 Fluconazole (Diflucan) is often used, and can cause blood vessel constriction and make vasospasm symptoms worse.
 Expert opinion says treat mom and baby even if one has no symptoms, but again, no data supports that practice.
 Sounds messy to me and maybe we should know we are treating yeast before we actually treat it.
 Because if we treat yeast and it isn't yeast, we are keeping that mother in pain unnecessarily.
-And pain casues weaning.
+And pain causes weaning.
 We need to get this right, for the sake of the dyad.

-In my practice, these symptoms are often oversupply, where the baby bites and pulls back, injuring the nipple.
-Some are missed, significant tongue-tie.
+In my practice, these "yeast" symptoms are often oversupply, where the baby bites and pulls back, injuring the nipple.
+Some are missed, significant tongue-ties.
 I've diagnosed more than a few women with Reynaud's phenomenon.
 I've seen pump trauma, usually from incorrect use (too high of a suction) or an old motor (too low of suction) - that resolves with a new or no pump.
 I've found a few pregnancies (much to the surprise of the mom...eek.)
 One mother was pumping in her car in January and I'm pretty sure her "yeast" was frostbite.

 I'm not saying nipple yeast doesn't exist.
 But it shouldn't be our first or or even second guess.